rwxrob/zet/20210502133019/README.md

 scope-creep the NeoVim project team has *deliberately* chosen to maintain.

-Any serious professional understand the importance of the Unix philosophy of doing one thing well and making sure it integrates with everything else.
+Any serious professional understands the importance of the Unix philosophy of doing one thing well and making sure it integrates with everything else.
 NeoVim --- with all its unnecessary bloat --- is a serious departure from that philosophy and will continue to remain